 The short legside boundary suited Tratalos’s game, as he compiled a pugnacious 20, composed mainly of short-arm pulls to the boundary.
 Someone foolishly allowed Bennett back to the scoring book and he promptly misattributed a Tratalos 3 to Gupta.
 The human calculator Tratalos grew increasingly impatient at his unnecessarily prolonged stay at the wicket, but eventually held his nerve to retire on 20.

-Gupta was also seeing the ball well and advanced quickly to 18 after 3 powerfully hit boundaries, and the gifted 3.
+Gupta was also seeing the ball well and advanced quickly to 18 after 3 powerfully hit boundaries.
 Whereupon, with a curious mixture of gallantry and bombastic self-confidence, he sent out a message to a gaggle of teenage girls sitting on the deep mid-wicket boundary to take cover.
 Having so overtly declared his intentions, Gupta proceeded to poke around unconvincingly for a few comedically hubristic balls, before finally finding the boundary far from the bemused girls.

 Nonetheless, the size and variety of the watching crowd was an indication of the cricket club’s place in the community.
 At one end of the ground near the nets, a young woman decked out in Balbriggan blue was coaching a group of under 10 girls.
 Small groups of young teenage boys also gathered around the boundary to encourage and sledge their seniors, some of whom seem to have been their fathers.
 Wives and mothers also dotted the boundary’s edge in a clear sign that this was a family-based club.
 The history of the club was evidenced by plaques at both ends of the ground dedicated to founding members.
 One of the plaques paid tribute to a co-founder who had “lived and breathed this club”.
 Subsequent research reveals that both ends were renamed in honour of the two men who had secured the ground and driven the construction of the clubhouse.
 All a far cry from the rootless and nomadic existence of the Archivists.